VilleSalonen/laputin/README.md

 When you're creating a new Laputin collection, you have to some chores before getting on with the tagging.

-Create .laputin.yml configuration file in the collection directory.
+Create .laputin.json configuration file in the collection directory.
 With this you can specify what software is used to open your files.
 Currently there are VLC and Quick Look (Mac software) integrations available.

-An example of .laputin.yml:
+An example of .laputin.json:

-    fileOpener: QuickLook
+    { "fileOpener": "QuickLook" }

 To create a new Laputin database: